 - Leadership Development

 - Brain Based Career Development Theory was published by National Association of Colleges and Employers (NACE) in 2017

 - BBCD is integrated as a best practice in NACE's coaching certification curriculum

 - CLDC staff regularly consult with other institutions.
 Recent consultations include: Bentley University, University of Kentucky, Northwestern University, SUNYCDO Consortium, Thomas Jefferson University, Indiana University-Purdue University Indianapolis, Western Kentucky University, George Fox University, Wheaton College, and University of Illinois at Urbana-Champaign

 - CLDC staff have presented BBCD 11 times at national and regional conferences since 2014

-To schedule a BBCD training, or learn more about BBCD, please contact Imants Jaunarajs, Assistant Dean of Students for the Career and Leadership Development Center.
+To schedule a BBCD training, or learn more about BBCD, please contact Imants Jaunarajs, Assistant Vice President & Executive Director of the Career & Leadership Development Center.